Yoshitoshi Tokugawa

 Baron Yoshitoshi Tokugawa (徳川 好敏, Tokugawa Yoshitoshi) was a lieutenant general in the Imperial Japanese Army and one of the pioneers of military aviation in Japan.
-First Japanese to obtain his pilot's licence from the Aéro-Club de France, he is credited with having made the first flight in a powered aircraft in Japan in 1910.
+The first Japanese to obtain his pilot's licence from the Aéro-Club de France, he is credited with having made the first flight in a powered aircraft in Japan in 1910.

 Biography

 Family and early career

 Tokugawa Yoshitoshi was born in Tokyo and was the son of Count Tokugawa Atsumori (1856–1924) (head of the Shimizu Tokugawa clan).
 Through his father, he was the grandnephew of the last Shōgun, Tokugawa Yoshinobu.
 Although his father had been created a count in the kazoku peerage in 1884, he had relinquished the title in 1899, so Yoshitoshi did not inherit his title.

 Tokugawa graduated from the 15th class of the Imperial Japanese Army Academy in 1903, after having specialized in military engineering.
 In 1909, he was sent as a military attaché to France, specifically to study aeronautical engineering and military applications for the use of aircraft in combat.
-He bacame the first Japanese to obtain his pilot's licence from the Aéro-Club de France.
+He became the first Japanese to obtain his pilot's licence from the Aéro-Club de France.

 On orders of the Imperial Japanese Army General Staff, he purchased a Farman III biplane, which he shipped back to Japan.
 On 19 December 1910, Tokugawa flew Japan's first successful powered aircraft flight at Yoyogi Parade Ground where Tokyo's Yoyogi Park is now located, only seven years after the Wright Brothers' first flight in the United States.
 On 5 April 1911, Tokugawa piloted the inaugural flight at Japan's first permanent airfield in Tokorozawa.
 Shortly afterwards, he successfully took the first aerial photographs in Japan to prove the utility of the aircraft for reconnaissance.
 On 23 April 1911, he set a Japanese record with a Blériot Aéronautique, flying 48 miles in 1 hour 9 minutes 30 seconds.
 Also in 1911, several more aircraft were imported and an improved version of the Farman III biplane, the Kaishiki No.1, was built and flown by Tokugawa in Japan.